 ESTHER E. CHO

 Esther Cho is a shareholder with Keesal, Young & Logan.
-Esther currently serves on the firm’s Executive Committee.
-Esther’s practice focuses on securities, employment, and mortgage banking litigation, and she has defended financial services firms, with particular emphasis on securities broker-dealers, in judicial and arbitration proceedings involving claims for suitability, churning, fraud, negligence, violation of federal and state securities laws, breach of contract, breach of fiduciary duty, wrongful termination, and harassment.
+Esther is the Chair of the firm’s Executive Committee and also sits on its Diversity and Inclusion Committee.
+Esther’s practice focuses on securities, employment, and mortgage banking litigation, and she has defended financial services firms, with particular emphasis on securities broker-dealers, in judicial and arbitration proceedings.
 She has handled hundreds of cases filed in state and federal court and before securities arbitration forums such as the FINRA, NASD, NYSE, PCX, JAMS, and AAA.
 In addition, she has represented institutions and individuals in connection with regulatory enforcement investigations.

 Esther’s practice also includes the defense of mortgage banking claims, particularly claims involving individual lending transactions.
 Esther acts as counsel with respect to a wide variety of matters including both origination and servicing of loans.
 Esther’s mortgage banking experience includes defending claims of wrongful foreclosure and fraud, claims involving promised or failed loan modifications, unfair business practices, RESPA, TILA, and FDCPA claims, lien priority disputes, and misapplication of payment allegations.